ABKQPO/Modernity-GTNH/README.md

 Thanks to GregTech-Odyssey Team for letting us use the following textures from [GTOCore](https://github.com/GregTech-Odyssey/GTOCore)

 Thanks to Sampsa for letting us use Vajra/Matter Manipulator from [Futura Tools](https://github.com/S4mpsa/FuturaTools)

-Thanks to Auynonymous for letting us use Solenoid Superconductor Coils

 Battery & ULV Casing CTM by [Connected-GT](https://modrinth.com/resourcepack/connected-gt), MIT License